 Mr. Dave Police, School Counselor

 Mr. Police has been an AHS counselor since 1996.
 Prior to coming to AHS, he taught mathematics at Burris Laboratory School in Muncie, IN.
-A graduate of Ball State University (BS, MS, MA), he also works with the SWARM peer mentors and is the Student-Athlete Advisory Council advisor.
-He and his wife, Michelle, have two children, Justin and Chelsea.
+A graduate of Ball State University (BS, MS, MA), he also serves as Assisant Athletic Director.
+He and his wife, Michelle, have two children.
 In his spare time, he enjoys sports and reading.